Inverness and Perth Junction Railway: Closure of the Dava section

 The Carrbridge route did not abstract all the through traffic from the Dava route, and many through trains continued to use it.
 However in time it became apparent that the retention of two lengthy mountain routes was unsustainable, and steps were taken to close the Dava route.
 It was closed on 18 October 1965, together with numerous intermediate stations on the remainder of the route.
 The original Inverness and Perth Junction Railway route between Aviemore and Stanley Junction continued to carry trains on the Inverness main line, which of course used the Carrbridge route north of Aviemore.

 A goods service to Dallas Dhu distillery was continued to Forres East until 21 May 1967, and that short section of line was officially closed on 30 June 1967.
 Forres West curve was retained until 15 August 1966.
 The line from Aviemore to Boat of Garten continued in use for goods traffic until 16 June 1969.

 Strathspey Railway

-Following closure of the section north of Aviemore, a heritage line called the Strathspey Railway has reopened the line north from Aviemore to Boat of Garten, and on the original Strathspey Railway to Broomhill, a distance of about ten miles.
+Following closure of the section north of Aviemore, the Strathspey Railway heritage line has reopened the line north from Aviemore to Boat of Garten with services beginning in 1978.
+This was extended to Broomhill in 2002, making a total distance of about ten miles.
+The long-term aim is to reopen as far as Grantown-on-Spey.